WeblateOrg/weblate/docs/admin/upgrade.rst

     case you are upgrading from such old version, please upgrade to 2.2 first and then continue in upgrading to current release.

+.. versionchanged:: 3.0

+    If you are upgrading from 2.x release, always first upgrade to 3.0 (see :ref:`upgrade_3`) and the continue ugprading in the 3.x series.
+Upgrades skipping this step are not supported.

 .. _version-specific-instructions:

 Version specific instructions